Estimated reading time: 3 minutes

 note* Weeks 15, 16, 19 and 22 were short weeks due to Bank Holidays and consequently would be expected to have lower activity levels.

 Over the first eleven weeks of the year, data from Barnett Waddingham’s administration clients (c.370 schemes) indicated the average weekly level of member enquiries in relation to transfer requests was just over the 200 mark.
-This fell as we entered lockdown – no doubt reflecting other, more immediate, concerns – however the trend initially reversed and is now steady.
-Looking over the period of lockdown to date, that average has crept back up and is now static at around 115 per week.
-Whether this is as a result of people looking to get their hands on their pension pots (as suggested by TPR) or simply that, having addressed the initial changes to lifestyle imposed on us all, time is available to resume deferred activities, is unclear.
-Whatever the driver for the change a few weeks ago this appears to have settled, for now.
+This fell as we entered lockdown – no doubt reflecting other, more immediate, concerns – however this trend reversed and could now be levelling out?
+Looking over the period of lockdown that average has crept back up – averaging around 120 for the whole period but up to around 150 per week over the last 4 weeks.
+Last week showed a slight dip – this might reflect natural variation or could potentially be linked to changes in guidance around social distancing, travel and non-essential facilities.
+It is still unclear if people are looking to get their hands on their pension pots (as suggested by TPR and others) or simply that, having addressed the initial changes to lifestyle imposed on us all, time is available to resume deferred activities.

 Intuitively we would expect to see levels continue to increase and potentially pass the average from earlier in the year reflecting “catch-up” from the inactivity in this initial period of lockdown.
 We are conscious of this latent demand and the additional supporting communications to aid members to make good decisions – as an industry we need to be geared up to respond accordingly.